VAMSHIREDDY2000/ufo/README.md

 # ufo
-how an fighter kills the enemy his ufo
+how an fighter kills the enemy with his ufo